 Focused.
 Accomplished.
 Ethical.

 The LMU M.S. in Accounting curriculum provides students with the technical knowledge, analytical thinking and communication skills to be accomplished and ethical accounting professionals and leaders in public and corporate accounting, management consulting, government and not-for-profit organizations.
-When combined with program prerequisites, this program complies with the 150-hour California requirement for CPA licensure.

 Students who have completed the prerequisite coursework before starting our program may complete the M.S. in Accounting in 9 months on a full-time basis or 2 years on a part-time basis for a total of 30 units.
 Students requiring more flexibility or who need to take prerequisite courses as additional units have the option to extend the program up to 5 years.

 Graduates of the LMU M.S. in Accounting will: